Aakashdeveloper/randominterview/readme.md

 > what are the limitation on lambda
 > How you are exposing lambda function
     Ans > Api gateway
+> What are the common triggers for serverless functions?
+> How do you handle authentication and authorization in a serverless environment?
+    xplain methods such as API Gateway authorizers, OAuth, JWT tokens, and integrations with identity providers.
+> How do you handle versioning and rollback in serverless functions?
+     such as using AWS Lambda versions and aliases, strategies for rolling back to previous versions if needed.

 MongoDB
 > How does mongodb scale the database ans > horizonatly
-> What is the concept of sharing
+> What is the concept of sharding
-> What happen if we have even number of shared in election when one shared down ans > add arbitrary node
+> What happen if we have even number of Replica in election when one Replica down ans > add arbitrary node
-> > How do you insert a document into a MongoDB collection?
+> How do you insert a document into a MongoDB collection?
 > How do you perform aggregation in MongoDB?
     Discuss using the aggregate method and
     common stages like $match, $group, $sort, and $project: